-Since 2002 Sam has been a familiar sight tending the Rose Garden.
-Here with his prize 1953 Studebaker pickup in the background, he waters the roses by hand.
-We were surprised to see him spraying water on the flowers, a practice some say invites disease.
-Sam explained, however, that if the spraying is done early enough that plants can dry off, overhead watering benefits them.
+Since 2002 Sam McGowan has been a familiar sight in the Rose Garden.
+Here, his prize 1953 Studebaker pickup at hand, he sprays water on the flowers, a practice some say encourages disease.
+Sam explained, however, that if the spraying is done early enough, plants can dry off, and overhead watering is beneficial.
 "I believe it cools them off," he said.
-The virtually perfect state of the flowers and foliage suggests the practice is well worth trying.
-At right, the '53 Studie in all its glory.
+The virtually perfect state of the flowers and foliage seemed to bear him out.

 |Sam and Dolly|